kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/03_Requirements/transcript.md

 This course is aimed at people who already know their way around Linux.
 It doesn't matter which distro in particular but I'll be using CentOS and Ubuntu.
 You should be comftable using a bash terminal and editing files with VIM.

-experience with Docker is important as well, that's so that you understand what images and containers are, and how they are used.
+experience with Docker is important as well, that's because you need to understand what images and containers are, and how they are used in practice.

 You should have some basic networking knowledge, for example, you need to be familiar with things like IP addresses and port numbers.